pkpatricia/barrel-dev-best-practices/git.md

 To link an issue, simply use the special [issue syntax](https://help.github.com/articles/closing-issues-via-commit-messages) within a commit message.
 When your commit is merged into the "master" branch, the issue will close automatically.

-For Example, given the issue `#21 - Usernames should link to the user's profile`, you could add the folliwing commit:
+For Example, given the issue `#21 - Usernames should link to the user's profile`, you could add the following commit:

 ```
 git add .